Bruce Fordyce: Early life and education

+Fordyce has an interest in Southern African prehistory and San rock art, based on his academic background in archaeology.
+His participation in international marathons has brought him to several archaeologically significant regions, most notably Jerusalem, where he competed in the Jerusalem Marathon and visited local archaeological sites.
+He has also been described as an enthusiastic birdwatcher, with a particular interest in African birdlife.

 Comrades Marathon

 In 1977, when Fordyce first ran the Comrades Marathon, he placed 43rd out of 1,678 entries.
 He placed 14th in 1978, 3rd in 1979, 2nd in 1980, and was the winner for an unprecedented eight consecutive years from 1981 to 1988; he won it again in 1990.
 No other runner in the history of the Comrades has achieved this feat.
 Fordyce also held the record time for the "up" run (Durban to Pietermaritzburg) and his record of 5:24:07 for the "down" run (Pietermaritzburg to Durban) stood for 21 years from 1986 until it was broken in 2007 by Russia's Leonid Shvetsov.